 The numerical simulation of the Fokker-Planck equation in Eq.~\eqref{eq:fp} is performed using the Kinetic Orbit Runaway electrons Code (KORC) collision operator Monte-Carlo (MC) solver \cite{carbajal2017space}.
-We adopt a magnetic geometry with a major radius of $R_0 = 2.616$ (m), an on-axis toroidal magnetic field of $B_0 = 3.388$ (T), and a background electron temperature of $T_e = 2$ (eV).
+We adopt a magnetic geometry with a major radius of $R_0 = 2.616$ (m), an on-axis toroidal magnetic field of $B_0 = 3.388$ (T), and a background electron temperature of $T_e = 2$ (eV); more details of the model can be found in the Appendix.
 To simplify the numerical simulation, we assume the impurity density for the $\alpha$-species is time-independent and spatially homogeneous.
 We focus on two impurity species: argon (Ar) and deuterium (D), considering both their neutral forms ${\rm Ar}$ and ${\rm D}$ and their partially ionized charge states ${\rm Ar}^{+1}$ and ${\rm D}^{+1}$.
 For the neutral impurities, we assume constant fixed values of $n_{{\rm Ar}} = n_{{\rm D}} = 1 \times 10^{19} (\text{m}^{-3}$), while treating $n_{{\rm Ar}^{+1}}$ and $n_{{\rm D}^{+1}}$ as input variables for the study.
 Additionally, we assume a spatially and temporally homogeneous electric field $E$ serving as another input variable.
 In this case, equal impurity densities are applied to both ${\rm Ar}^{+}$ and ${\rm D}^{+}$ ions, with ${n}_{{\rm Ar}^{+}}={n}_{{\rm D}^{+}} = n_{\rm imp}$.
 Cases with different impurity densities will be investigated in future work.

 Consequently, two input parameters $\{\theta^{(i)}\}_{i=1}^{N}=\{ n^{(i)}_{\rm imp}, E^{(i)}\}_{i=1}^{N}$ are varied for the study.
 For a given simulation input parameter set $\theta^{(i)}$, we evolve RE populations $\{(p^{(n)},\xi^{(n)},r^{(n)})\}_{n=1}^{N_{\rm MC}}$ by running KORC Monte-Carlo solver.
 The initial RE condition corresponds to a 5 MeV monoenergetic, $10^\circ$ monopitch and the runaway electron density is spatially constant in the normalized radius $r$.
 We step the simulation time as $T=20$ ms. The avalanche term $\mathcal{S}_{\rm Aval.}(f)$ significantly increases the computational cost of sampling-based numerical methods due to the exponential growth of secondary REs.
-Therefore, it is essential to explore the multi-fidelity diffusion model to efficiently capture the detailed dynamics in the region of interest.
+Therefore, it is essential to explore the bifidelity diffusion model to efficiently capture the detailed dynamics in the region of interest.

 To characterize the RE ensemble evolution at a macroscopic level, we define the total RE current $I_{\rm RE}$ as \cite{beidler2020spatially}